rfofrich/rfofrich.github.io/_pages/about.md

 latest_posts:
   enabled: true
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
+  limit: 3 # leave blank to include all blog posts
 ---

 I'm an Earth System Scientist and a Postdoctoral Research Associate in the Climate Modeling & Impacts Group at Dartmouth College.
 I am interested in mitigating the risks and drivers of climate change.
 Within this context, my work focuses on decarbonization, carbon removal, and the attribution of climate-related damages.